Willie Wiredhand

-Willie Wiredhand is the cartoon mascot of the National Rural Electric Cooperative Association, created in 1950 and still in use by co-op electricity companies.
-His head is a lightbulb socket, his body is a wire, and his hips and legs are a two-pronged power plug.
-Willie was created as a rival for the corporate Reddy Kilowatt, which led to a lawsuit in 1956 alleging trademark infringement; the case was resolved in Willie Wiredhand's favor and Willie was granted his own trademark in 1957.
+Willie Wiredhand is the cartoon mascot of the National Rural Electric Cooperative Association (NRECA), created in 1950 and still in use by co-op electricity companies.
+His figure consists of a lightbulb socket head, a wire torso, and a two-pronged power plug for his hips and legs.
+Willie was created as a rival for the corporate Reddy Kilowatt, which led to a lawsuit in 1956 alleging trademark infringement; the case was resolved in the NRECA's favor and Willie was granted his own trademark in 1957.
+The character has appeared in a wide range of advertising and merchandise, with a lull in popularity after the 1970s followed by a 2000s revival.

 Creation

-When electricity was first widely installed across the United States, private investor-owned utilities did not consider it sufficiently profitable to build electric infrastructure in rural areas.
+Willie Wiredhand was created when the National Rural Electric Cooperative Association (NRECA) was unable to license the Reddy Kilowatt mascot from Ashton B. Collins Sr. Collins created his Reddy Kilowatt mascot in 1934 to promote private investor-owned utilities.
+These investor-owned utilities did not consider it sufficiently profitable to build electric infrastructure in rural areas.
 In 1936, the Rural Electrification Act provided federal loans for rural co-ops to build non-profit electric infrastructure through democratically-elected organizations.
-This program was part of Franklin D. Roosevelt's "New Deal", and continues as the Rural Utilities Service in the United States Department of Agriculture.
-The National Rural Electric Cooperative Association (NRECA) was founded in 1942 as a trade organization to represent these rural co-ops and provide additional services which were too expensive individually.
-Meanwhile, Ashton B. Collins Sr. had been licensing his Reddy Kilowatt electrical mascot to investor-owned utilities since 1934.
+This program was part of Franklin D. Roosevelt's "New Deal", and later developed into the modern Rural Utilities Service in the United States Department of Agriculture.
+The NRECA was founded in 1942 as a trade organization to represent these rural co-ops and provide additional services which were too expensive individually.
 In 1948, Collins refused to license the Reddy Kilowatt character to rural electrical co-ops, on the grounds that it would harm the reputation of the investor-owned utilities to be associated with the federally-subsidized rural programs.
-This sparked the NRECA's creation of their own mascot, Willie Wiredhand.
+In response, the NRECA had a contest to design their own mascot.